 Overall Health Profile

-Smoking-related conditions such as high blood pressure, elevated cholesterol, or respiratory issues will further increase premiums.
-Your BMI, family medical history, and other health markers are assessed alongside smoking status.
+Smoking-related conditions such as high blood pressure, elevated cholesterol, respiratory issues, or existing heart disease will further increase premiums beyond the standard smoker loading.
+Your BMI, family medical history, and other health markers are assessed alongside your smoking status.

 📋